-I am positive and approachable, with a strong work ethic and motivation, looking for a creative career to balance with my artistic practice.
+I am positive and approachable, with a strong work ethic and motivation, looking for a creative career.
 A Distinction Fine Art Foundation and a First Class English Literature MA are testament to my determination and continual engagement with creative thinking and making.
 I strive for a vibrant life; I have always worked alongside my academic studies and pursued a wide variety of interests, such as co-directing for a theatre company and becoming a qualified ski instructor.
 Working in environments as diverse as the Italian Alps, classrooms, an office-based business, a café and family homes illustrates my flexibility in applying adaptable skills: efficient time-management and awareness of responsibility.
 My extensive experience working with groups and individuals, adults, children, and those with learning disabilities, has provided me with excellent people-skills and a strong sense of initiative.
 I am able to adapt to the needs and expectations of those who I work with to achieve successful working relationships.
 I would embrace the opportunity to apply my qualities and experience within an organisation that values creative thinking and allows me to thrive: to develop new skills and give my full potential.

 My Foundation has been invaluable in allowing me to realise what kind of maker I am - how I approach my practice and bring meaning to my work.
 It gave me the space to define and analyse my artistic interests, such as texture and material quality, as well as gaining many new skills, such as an understanding of ceramics and Photoshop.
 I embraced the opportunity to follow the momentum of my creative exploration, encouraging the germination of ideas and having the facilities and support to tangibly realise these ideas.
 I enjoyed learning new approaches to drawing and painting, but I found the most vitality in sculpture.
 I delight in the immediacy of sculpture, the reliance on material properties, and experimenting with the extent to which these can be transformed, translated and pushed.
 I began to interrogate the definition and nature of sculpture itself; what makes something sculptural and how is this different from other art forms?
 This trajectory led me to a preoccupation with space and sculptural context.
 My final show and current work continues to investigate this premise, with the intention of creating pieces that actively engage with their potential spaces.